MicrosoftDocs/power-platform/power-platform/well-architected/experience-optimization/usability.md

 The system should speak the users' language, using words, phrases, and concepts they understand, rather than system-oriented terms.
 Follow real-world conventions and present information in a natural and logical order.

-Use terminology and concepts that are familiar to users and avoid jargon that may alienate them.
+Use terminology and concepts that are familiar to users and avoid jargon that might alienate them.
 People tend to quickly grasp the purpose and functionality of a system when it speaks their language.

 Structure system information in a manner that mirrors scenarios and conventions users understand.
-Present information in a natural and logical sequence that resonates with familiar or real-world processes to facilitate easier adoption of the technology into the users' life.
+Present information in a natural and logical sequence that resonates with familiar or real-world processes to facilitate easier adoption of the technology into the user's life.

 :::image type="content" source="media/usability/h2.svg" alt-text="A required email address form field, with an incorrectly typed email, displaying an error indicating an incorrect email address format.":::